Article I, Organization:

 - Certification Chairperson: Liaison between the Board of Directors and the American Board of Criminalistics and/or other certifying organizations.
 Elected by the Board of Directors with the President having two (2) votes.
 Term: Three years.

 - Corporate Liaison: Serves as the liaison between the corporate sponsors and the Corporation.
 Provides reports to the Board of Directors and Treasurer as needed.
 Term: Three Years

-- Education Committee Chairperson: Elected by the Board of Directors with the President having two (2) votes.
+- Education Committee Chairperson: Investigates, organizes and oversees educational opportunities for the membership.
+Elected by the Board of Directors with the President having two (2) votes.
 Term: One year.

-- Ethics Committee Chairperson: The most senior Past President currently serving on the committee.
+- Ethics Committee Chairperson: Oversees and organizes the investigation of any ethical violations or concerns within the organization and its membership.
+The most senior Past President currently serving on the committee.
 Term: One year.